tseguin715/Online-Purchasing-Behavior/README.md

-The "max actual profit" is what it sounds like, and the "max predicted profit" is the profit using the threshold that computed the maximum profit at the training stage.
-It turns out that the model optimized for XXX leads to the highest profit.
-This is a XX increase over the baseline Random Forest Classifier model above.
+The "actual max profit" is the highest possible profit, and the "max predicted profit" is the profit using the threshold that computed the maximum profit at the model evaluation stage.
+Fittingly, the model optimized for profit makes the most profitable predictions on the test set -- an average profit margin of 0.00466, vs 0.00444 from the baseline, which is about a 5% increase.

-The predictions are split as follows:
+The predictions from the profit-optimized model are split as follows:

   <p align="center">
   <img src="img/cfm.svg" width=600><br>
   </p>

 The number of positive (true and false) values correspond to the number of items stocked ahead of time.
-Here, stock was purchased for xx of the sessions, or %xx of the sessions.
+Here, stock was purchased for 603/2466 (24.45%) of the sessions.

 The average profit value could be used to predict an actual profit using different values of R (revenue) per item as well as the number of predicted positives.
-The size of the test set contained XX sessions, which for R = $1 would grant a total profit of $XX, but this value could be scaled to correspond to a larger number of browsing sessions, to get an idea what the profit would be in those situations.
+The size of the test set contained 2466 sessions, which for R = $1 would grant a total profit of $11.5, or if R were $100 the profit would be $1150, etc.

 ### What drives sales?